I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 We study how portfolio rebalancing needs drive secondary transactions of illiquid stakes in private equity (PE) partnerships.
 To identify secondary sales of limited partner (LP) interests, we use the return reporting patterns of public investors for funds underlying their portfolio.
 We find that pensions overallocated in PE tend to sell their stakes in the secondary market, rather than increasing their target allocation or reducing the number of new commitments.
 The evidence from the distribution of discounts highlights the costs of this denominator effect due to self-imposed portfolio rebalancing policies at public plans.

-Presentations: IPC Spring Research Symposium 2024, Private Capital Symposium at London Business School (scheduled), Annual Private Markets Conference (scheduled), The Law and Finance of Private Equity and Venture Capital Conference (scheduled)
+Presentations: IPC Spring Research Symposium 2024 (UNC, Chapel Hill), Private Capital Symposium at London Business School*, Annual Private Markets Conference (Lausanne)*, The Law and Finance of Private Equity and Venture Capital Conference (UPenn), 5th LTI@UniTO/Bank of Italy Workshop on Long-term investors’ trends: theory and practice (Rome), The Ninth Public Investors Conference (Singapore, scheduled), Inquire Europe Autumn Seminar 2024 (Valencia, scheduled)

 Discussions